 From there you can visit its callers by

 Functions may be omitted if they were determined to be unreachable in the particular programs or tests that were analyzed.

-Sizeof returns the size in bytes occupied by the value v.
-The size is that of the "top level" of the value only.
-For instance, if v is a slice, it returns the size of the slice descriptor, not the size of the memory referenced by the slice.
+Sizeof takes an expression x of any type and returns the size in bytes of a hypothetical variable v as if v was declared via var v = x.
+The size does not include any memory possibly referenced by x.
+For instance, if x is a slice, Sizeof returns the size of the slice descriptor, not the size of the memory referenced by the slice.

 type ArbitraryType int

 ArbitraryType is here for the purposes of documentation only and is not actually part of the unsafe package.
 It represents the type of an arbitrary Go expression.

 Pointer represents a pointer to an arbitrary type.
 There are four special operations available for type Pointer that are not available for other types.